Prozac for Alcoholism

 Prozac and Alcoholism

-According to the Journal of the American Medical Association, antidepressants can have a moderate effect in treating alcoholism.
-The ability of Prozac to regulate the body’s serotonin levels can have two positive effects in the treatment of alcoholism.
+According to the Journal of the American Medical Association, antidepressants can have a moderate effect in treating alcoholism.11 The ability of Prozac to regulate the body’s serotonin levels may have two positive effects in the treatment of alcoholism.

-Second, Prozac can start to treat any underlying psychological pain that can influence a person’s desire to escape through intoxication.
-Many people with severe depression or anxiety self-medicate with alcohol when things like SSRIs are actually much more effective and far less harmful.
-Prozac can treat these underlying problems and, with behavioral therapy and lifestyle changes, reduce the sting of the reasons why the alcohol dependency happened in the first place.
+Second, Prozac can manage the underlying psychological stressors that might otherwise influence a person’s desire to escape through intoxication.
+Many untreated individuals with severe depression or anxiety may be attempting to “self-medicate” with alcohol, though medicines like the SSRIs would actually be much more effective and far less harmful.
+Prozac can help to manage these underlying problems and, with behavioral therapy and lifestyle changes, ultimately reduce their contribution toward sustained alcohol dependency.

 Dangers of Mixing Prozac and Alcohol

-Alcohol and antidepressants should not be in the bloodstream at the same time.
-While a moderate amount of alcohol (one serving) will not result in any adverse interactions with antidepressants like Prozac, higher-than-moderate amounts of alcohol mixed with antidepressants can be very dangerous.
+Abusing alcohol while taking Prozac is never a good idea.
+While a moderate amount of alcohol (one serving) will not result in adverse interactions with antidepressants like Prozac, higher-than-moderate amounts of alcohol mixed with antidepressants can be very dangerous.12

-The primary concern with interactions between alcohol and antidepressants is the marked increase in drowsiness that often results from the combination.
-Both alcohol and SSRI antidepressants can cause a drowsy or sluggish sensation.
-When taken together, this mental and physical slow-down is essentially doubled.
-As few as two drinks with Prozac can cause drowsiness equal to four or more drinks, making it incredibly ill-advised to drive, operate machinery or do anything else that requires fine motor skills and full attention.
+The primary concern with interactions between alcohol and antidepressants is the marked increase in drowsiness the two substances produce.
+Both alcohol and SSRI antidepressants create a drowsy or sluggish sensation, and when taken together, this mental and physical slow-down is essentially doubled.
+As few as two drinks with Prozac can cause drowsiness equal to four or more drinks, making it incredibly ill-advised to drive, operate machinery, or do anything else that requires fine motor skills and full attention.

-The impact alcohol can have on serotonin levels can also be a concern while taking Prozac.
+The impact of alcohol on serotonergic neurotransmission may also be a concern while taking Prozac.
 Instead of regulating mood, as it does when taken alone, the antidepressant can be rendered ineffective when mixed with alcohol, potentially leading to a feeling of acute depression.

 Prozac and Alcohol Withdrawal

-Prozac or any other drug containing fluoxetine is a preferred antidepressant for addiction recovery because of its low likelihood of forming its own addiction.
+Fluoxetine is a preferred antidepressant for ongoing addiction recovery because of its low likelihood of leading to a secondary dependence and substance abuse behavior.
 Fluoxetine has a long half-life, meaning it takes a long time to break down once released into the body.
-This avoids the sudden need for more once the body has become accustomed to it, as the amounts of the drug in the bloodstream diminish slowly.
-Prozac withdrawal is mild and often unlikely to occur at all, especially when the dose is gradually scaled down with help from a physician.
+This avoids the sudden need for more once the body has become accustomed to it, since the amounts of the drug in the bloodstream diminish slowly.
+Prozac withdrawal is mild and often unlikely to occur at all, especially when the dose is gradually scaled down with a physician’s help.

 Finding Your Best Treatment